 Homelessness and oral health

-People who are homeless face lots of challenges in accessing dental care and maintaining good oral hygiene.
+People who are homeless face challenges in getting dental care and maintaining good oral hygiene.

-This can have a significant impact on their oral health and lead to dental problems such as cavities, gum disease and tooth loss.
+These can have a big impact on oral health.
+It can lead to dental problems such as cavities, gum disease and tooth loss.

 Dental treatment for homeless people

-Anyone can access NHS dental care even if they have no fixed address.
+You can access NHS dental care even if you have do not have a fixed address.

-Dentists do not need to get proof of identity, proof of address or proof of immigration status.
+Dentists do not need proof of identity, proof of address or proof of immigration status.

-Dental practices cannot turn down an applicant for NHS treatment on the grounds of dental condition or any protected characteristics.
+Dental practices cannot turn you down for NHS treatment on the grounds of dental condition or protected characteristics.

 Mobile dental unit

-Homeless people or those recovering from addiction can get a referral to a mobile dental unit run by Dentaid.
+If you're homeless or recovering from addiction you can get a referral to a mobile dental unit run by Dentaid.

 Treatment is free of charge and includes: